 To learn more about this feature, you can watch the following video.

-Note: To use the option of creating custom recommendations and standards for AWS and GCP workloads, you need to have the Defender Cloud Security Posture Management (CSPM) plan enabled.
+Note: To use the option of creating custom recommendations and standards with KQL, you need to have the Defender Cloud Security Posture Management (CSPM) plan enabled.
 To learn more about Defender CSPM capabilities, you can start at https://learn.microsoft.com/en-us/azure/defender-for-cloud/concept-cloud-security-posture-management....
-If Defender CSPM is not enabled, it's still possible to create standards with built-in recommendations, but you won't be able to create custom recommendations for AWS and GCP workloads.
+If Defender CSPM is not enabled, it's still possible to create standards with built-in recommendations and create custom recommendations based on Azure policy.

 To create a custom recommendation for with Defender for Cloud, you need to configure the following parts:

-Whenever you create a custom recommendation for AWS/GCP workloads in Defender for Cloud, you need to go through a wizard and sequentially configure all three parts, starting with creating a custom standard.
+Whenever you create a custom recommendation for Azure/AWS/GCP workloads in Defender for Cloud, you need to go through a wizard and sequentially configure all three parts, starting with creating a custom standard.

 This creates the standard and you can see it under Standards (figure 2).